MartiniDry/FourSquares/README.md

 ---

-Here is a benchmark I made in my laptop:
+Here is a benchmark I made in my laptop.
+For each algorithm and each input value, 5 iterations have been done and the mean value is displayed in the graph:

     PC  - ASUS R510C
     CPU - Intel Core i5-3337U (x64)